77flyy/Cobra/docs/first/installation.md

 ### 3) Optional: CLI configuration

-To use Cobra’s CLI, set these variables in `secrets.env`:
+To use Cobra’s CLI, set these variables in `secrets.env`, preferably put the file under root directory of the project:

 ```bash
 RUN_AS_CLI=True